ShutdownRepo/The-Hacker-Tools/mimikatz/modules/token/elevate.md

 # elevate

 `token::elevate` can be used to impersonate a token.
-By default it will elevate permissions to `NT AUTHORITY\SYSTEM`.
+By default it will impersonate a token from `SYSTEM` and therefore elevate permissions to `NT AUTHORITY\SYSTEM`.

 It has the following command line arguments:

 * `/id`: Impersonate the specified token
 * `/process`: Impersonate the token of the running process